ParijatCodes/Number-Guessing-Game/README.md

 Guess the correct number from 1 to 100

-Try to do it lowest attemot possible
+Try to do it lowest attempt possible